Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 I love to travel, and so I would dig into my savings, which I didn’t feel guilty about.
 I splurged on many ski trips in Korea and even flew to the Philippines during my school vacation!

-I also got to see most of the country as I traveled throughout Korea and took advantage of long weekend getaways.
+I also got to see most of the country and took advantage of long weekend getaways.

 Now that I’ve convinced you why you should quit your job and teach English in South Korea, here are all the details to finding that perfect job!